markusmoenig/Eldiron-Docs/docs/scripting_data/reference.md

 # Item specific

+# Defines the slot of the item (if any) when equipped.
+slot = "legs"

+# If the item overrides colors of the character when equipped, specify it here.
+color = "#ff0000"

+# When the item is equipped, specifies the names of sectors and linedefs which colors should be overriden with the above color.
+# This is useful when you dont want to override the geometry but just the color of a character geometries nodegraph.
+color_targets = ["left_leg", "right_leg"]

+# When the item is equipped, specifies the names of linedefs this item geometry should be attached to.
+If 'geo_targets' is not
+# present Eldiron checks if there is a linedef with a name equal to this item's slot name and uses that.
+So use 'geo_targets' only
+# if you want to attach the item geometry to several linedefs.
+geo_targets = ["left_shoulder", "right_shoulder"]

-# Make the item blocking (based on its radius)
+# Make the item blocking (based on its radius).
 blocking = true

 # Make the item static (doors, campfires etc.).
-Static items cannot be picked up
+Static items cannot be picked up.
 static = true

 # The worth of the item in the base currency.
 This is its trade value.